Jobs in Bermuda

 There are clubs and leagues that can be joined to cover a wide range of sports including football, rugby, cricket, field hockey, squash, volleyball and softball, amongst others.
 Golf and tennis facilities in particular are plentiful.
 Keen players of these popular sports will have a wealth of clubs and locations to choose from.

 The Island is also host to a number of high-profile sporting occasions throughout the year, ranging from the Bermuda Open to the long-running World Rugby Classic.
-In 2017 the Americas Cup is coming to the Island.
+In 2017 the Americas Cup famously came to the Island.

 Aside from the world of sport, Bermuda boasts four cinemas featuring the latest US releases and there are a number of societies that periodically stage plays or revues.
 There is a wide range of restaurants, from casual diners to top quality, elegant (and expensive!) restaurants in attractive locations.
 KFC is the only international fast food chain; government policy is to retain Bermuda’s distinctiveness by barring foreign fast food chains.